-9.3.
+9.5.
 JCR Specification Support

 We believe that ModeShape JCR implementation is JCR-compliant, but we are awaiting final certification of compliance.
-Additionally, the JCR specification allows some latitude to implementors for some implementation details.
-The sections below clarify ModeShape's current and planned behavior.
-As always, please consult the current list of known issues and bugs [http://jira.jboss.org/browse/MODE?report=com.atlassian.jira.plugin.system.project:roadmap-panel].
+Additionally, the JCR specification allows some latitude implementors implementation details. sections to for some The below clarify ModeShape's current and planned behavior.
+As always, please consult the current list of known [http://jira.jboss.org/browse/ issues and bugs MODE#selectedTab=com.atlassian.jira.plugin.system.project:roadmap-panel].

-9.3.1.
-Level 1 and Level 2 (Required) Features
+9.5.1.
+Required features